What is Phosphorus?

-When phosphorus levels increase to very high levels, the waterbody is likely to experience rapid weed growth or algal blooms which can choke aquatic life and cause long-term damage to the health of a stream, river, or lake.
-Where groundwater supports surface water flows, the concentration of DRP in groundwater can contribute to the growth of algae in streams.
+Very high phosphorus concentrations in a stream, river or lake are likely to cause rapid weed growth or algal blooms which can choke aquatic life and cause long-term damage to the health of a waterbody.
+Where groundwater supports surface water flows, the DRP in the groundwater can also contribute to the growth of algae in surface water.

 Where does phosphorus come from?

 Phosphorus can occur naturally in rocks and minerals, and it can be a common component in soils and sediments.
 Weathering of rocks and minerals releases phosphorus in bio-available forms as DRP, suitable for uptake by plants.
 DRP can occur naturally in groundwater depending on the aquifer geology and groundwater conditions.

 Fertilisers can be applied to soils to improve phosphorus availability, enabling agricultural and horticultural intensification and improved pasture production.
 Phosphorus binds strongly to soil particles, but once the capacity of the soil to store phosphorus is exceeded, it will leach downward through the soil profile into groundwater.
 Alternatively, if the soil suffers erosion, it will move with surface runoff to rivers.
 Much of the phosphorus in our rivers is a result of erosion and fertiliser use.

 Typically, natural DRP concentrations in groundwater are low (<0.1 mg/L), indicating that higher levels of DRP could be of anthropogenic origin.
 However, in some areas of New Zealand, concentrations of DRP in groundwater have a natural source component, due to the chemical make-up of the aquifer geology, the redox environment and age of the groundwater.